 I received my BA and PhD from University College Cork, and moved from a post at Durham University to the University of Birmingham in 2007.

 Like most Italianists, I teach across many areas of Italian Studies, from Dante to Dario Fo and from literature to theatre, art and cinema.
 My main undergraduate teaching interests lie in the literature and art of the Renaissance period and in cinematic and literary accounts of Fascism and Terrorism in twentieth-century Italy.
 At postgraduate level, I teach gender theory, feminist historiography, the renaissance epic, and women in renaissance literature and art.
-I currently teach on the Joint Birmingham-Warwick MA.

 I welcome research proposals from students interested in: the interconnections and rivalries between literature and art during the Italian renaissance; renaissance keywords and their histories, lives, and afterlives; the renaissance epic, especially Ariosto; and on writing on and by women in the Italian renaissance.